tlswg/draft-ietf-tls-ctls/draft-rescorla-tls-ctls.md

 ## Record Layer

-The only cTLS records that are sent in plaintext are handshake records, so the only thing that needs to be signaled for unencrypted records is the length of the record.
+The only cTLS records that are sent in plaintext are handshake records (ClientHello, and ServerHello/HRR).
+The content type is therefore constant (it is always `handshake`) and does not need to be explicitly conveyed in the record layer.
+Length information is signaled for unencrypted records using the varint encoding.
 (In principle, even this length could be omitted, since handshake messages are self-describing.
 Having this length field allows a clean separation between the record layer and the handshake layer.)

 ~~~~
       struct {